 Deox is a game reader and team player and comes with the shrewdness of a street lawyer.
 He has traveled widely and not even Shobanjo can intimidate him with his curtness.
 Pundits have defined him as quiet but with "some sort of very powerful personality about him" while his fellow competitor Eddie called him "a pillar of stability that can hold a team together."

-integrity to give credit where it's due.
+It's a mark of integrity to give credit where it's due.
 When Kathleen joined Zulu Corporation, Deox was visibly disappointed because "We've always known Kathleen even before she came to Zulu as a b****" but when she excelled by steering the team to victory, Deox retracted his statement and embraced her.
 It's this sincere integrity that fellow contestants and viewers have come to immensely admire about him.

 Did you know that he began taking lessons in Pidgin English from his chaperon as soon as he landed in Lagos for the show?
 It helped him to quickly adapt to the new environment and to feel at home and communicate well and get along very well with fellow contestants.